mgarvie/CHROMINOES/README.md

 <b>Usage:</b>

-To use use these programs you need to do the following three steps:
+To use these programs you need to do the following three steps:

 <ol type="i">
   <li>Construct the linear system in <code>MATLAB</code> and export the corresponding LP file to <code>CPLEX</code> or <code>Gurobi</code>.</li>